ajmalx55/ajmalx55/README.md

 - 👋 Hi, I’m @ajmalx55
 - 👀 I’m interested in Machine Learning and web dev
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning DL
 - 💞️ I’m looking to collaborate on projects based on ML
 - 📫 How to reach me syedajmalhussain55@gmail.com
 - 😄 Pronouns: Ajmal